dayvauld/SparkCognitionMazeChallenge/README.md

 May change based on where you may be located in terminal, navigate to 'src' directory and run: java com.sparkcognition.Main ../maze.txt

-*Build in IntellJ IDEA, can also import project into IDE and run from there*
+*Built in IntellJ IDEA, can also import project into IDE and run from there*

 ## Requirements